typelevel/Laika/docs/introduction/intro.md

 Road Map
 --------

+* Improved performance through redesigning the core parsers (0.8)

+* New API for ExtensionBundles and support for GitHub Flavored Markdown (0.9)

-* Support for output in the epub format (0.8)
+* Support for output in the epub format (0.10)

-* Integrated support for syntax highlighting in source code (0.9)
+* Integrated support for syntax highlighting in source code (0.11)

-* Various Markdown extensions: GitHub Markdown, CommonMark(?), YAML headers, etc. (0.9)

 * API polishing (1.0)

-After these four releases priorities depend on user demand, therefore no decision has been made yet for these other ideas:

-* Markup syntax as output format

-* Java API / Gradle plugin

-* A command line interface

 Release History